plan44/plan44-feed/leth-config/README.md

 #### recommended: Unshallow plan44 feed to be able to work with tools like GitX in it

-LEDE clones only a shallow (no history) copy of the feed repository.
+OpenWrt clones only a shallow (no history) copy of the feed repository.
 This saves space, but limits git operations (and crashes tools like GitX).
 The following steps convert the feed into a regular repository:

     pushd feeds/plan44
     git fetch --unshallow